Frequently Asked Questions (and Answers!)

 What ages to you accomadate?

 Whatever your age, interest or skills, we have a place for you!
 We do not believe that mission trips should be only for our middle and high school youth.
 We have had the pleasure of working with groups of seniors, nurses, bikers, families, college students, and intergenerational church groups.
 A team from Belize came and serve, learning how we do what we do so that they could implement a similar program in their own country.
 A group of seniors, the youngest of whom was 65, came and fed the hungry and prepared medical package for overseas.
 A small church came on their first ever mission trip and brought over half their congregation, from ages 6 months to 60s.
 We believe that God has called all of us to Go and share the Good News, and it is our heart to enable as many who want to be obedient to this command!
+We will accomadate families together for the young children need to be with their parents.

 How long are the mission trips?